-This is the easiest strawberry pie with no jello!
-Just 5 ingredients, a little bit of sugar, and this is the easy, rustic, foolproof pie you've been waiting for.
+This is the easiest strawberry pie without jello!
+Just 5 ingredients, a little bit of sugar, and this is the easy, rustic, foolproof strawberry pie you've been waiting for.

 Here's a story.